 DNR’s Western U.P.
 Citizens’ Advisory Council to meet virtually

 The public can participate in the session by offering comments or questions in advance or by attending the virtual meeting.
-For participation instructions, or to provide comments or questions in advance, contact Kristi Dahlstrom at firstname.lastname@example.org or by calling 906-226-1331 before 5 p.m.
-EDT Tuesday, May 19.
+For instructions on how to attend the virtual meeting, or to offer questions in advance of the meeting, contact Kristi Dahlstrom at email@example.com or 906-226-1331 by 9 a.m.
+EDT Wednesday, July 22.

 The DNR’s eastern and western Upper Peninsula citizens’ advisory councils are designed to provide local input to advise the DNR on regional programs and policies, identify areas in which the department can be more effective and responsive and offer insight and guidance from members’ own experiences and constituencies.